 Note: To read listed legal references for these rights, consult online government sources for denoted sections of the N.C.
 Constitution, the U.S. Constitution, Federal Voting Rights/Disability Rights legislation, Chpt.
 163 of the N.C.
 General Statutes, and Section 8 of N.C.
 Administrative Code.

-In instances where a section is not denoted, the listed legal document is included as being core legislation from which other specifically denoted legislation is derived, or the right/rights listed are present in multiple pieces of legislation of which the ones not including specific section references are the most general or are applicable to the listed right/rights in their entirety.
+In instances where a section is not denoted next to referenced law, the listed legal document is included as being core legislation from which other specifically denoted legislation is derived, or the right/rights listed are present in multiple pieces of legislation of which the ones not including specific section references are the most general or are applicable to the listed right/rights in their entirety.

 This depends on how long it has been since you originally registered and whether or not your registration fully validated.